 4 years (14 quarters)

-Acupuncturists enrolled in the DAc program will be concurrently enrolled in the MSA or MSAOM program.
+Acupuncturists enrolled in the DAc program will be concurrently enrolled in the MAc or MAcCHM program.

 Speak to an advisor today to learn more about tuition costs or to find out about our financial aid programs!